Understanding Angry Emotions

 Recognise that angry feelings are not the same as angry behaviour

 We all feel anger, but aggressive behaviour is not helpful to us or the people we care about.
 It is hurtful and disrespectful to others.
-When the anger shows up it’s helpful to begin by acknowledging you are angry, then PAUSE & BREATHE & CHOOSE to behave in a way that looks after you and others.
+When the anger shows up it’s helpful to begin by acknowledging you are angry, then PAUSE, BREATHE and CHOOSE to behave in a way that looks after yourself and others.

 Recognise that anger comes in many forms

-Angry behaviour can feel quite energizing and is often accompanied by feelings of righteousness.
-But afterwards, we often feel shame and embarrassment and may feel vulnerable.
-To avoid these vulnerable feelings, we often go straight back to anger, which is unhelpful, and so the cycle goes on.
-A healthier response is to dig deep, acknowledge how you could have handled things differently and learn to say sorry.
+Angry behaviour can feel quite energising and is often accompanied by feelings of righteousness.
+After that though, we often feel shame and embarrassment, and then maybe we feel vulnerable.
+Often we then go straight back to anger to avoid the vulnerable feelings, which is unhelpful and so the cycle goes on.
+A healthier response is for you to dig deep, acknowledge how you could have handled things differently and learn to say sorry.
 Vulnerability can make us more human, more courageous and more connected to others.

-Our Education team are continuing to facilitate Relationship Australia WA’s seminars, workshops and courses face-to-face and online.
-If you’d like to register your interest in attending a course on Understanding Angry Emotions or any of our other courses, please email education@relationshipswa.org.au or call 6164 0200.
+If you’d like to register your interest in attending a course on Understanding Angry Emotions you can book online or call 6164 0200.

 Quick Exit (ESC)